 - And finally, those struggling with substance abuse learn how to reshape harmful or inaccurate ways of thinking.
 Therapists sometimes will ask their clients ‘Is your view of a situation based on facts or inaccurate perceptions?‘.
 Creating a pattern of positive thinking and can be a hard habit to develop, but it also paves the way to a happier and more positive view and perception of life.

-CBT is a short-term treatment option, usually encompassing about 10 to 20 sessions in total.
+A Cognitive Behavioral Therapy program is a short-term treatment option, usually encompassing about 10 to 20 sessions in total.
 The length of the therapy is based on the type and severity of the disorder, the levels of stress the client may be under and whether or not actual improvements have taken place.
 There are many success stories from individuals who have utilized cognitive behavioral therapy to change their lives.
 They go through the treatment and come out of it with a different, more positive and healthy view of not only life but themselves, proving that they don’t need a vice or illicit substance to handle their lives and be happy.
-Changes such as those achieved in CBT lead to long-lasting and stable recovery and sobriety.
+Changes such as those achieved in a Cognitive Behavioral Therapy program lead to long-lasting and stable recovery and sobriety.